Macrometacorp/docs/docs/cep/stream-worker-ml.md

 FROM PredictionStream#streamingml:perceptronClassifier('fraudDetectionModel', transactionAmount, transactionTimeOfDay, distanceToLastTransaction);
 ```

+The explanation mostly matches the query, but we need to remove the mention of confidence values since the Perceptron classifier does not provide confidence scores.
+Here's the updated explanation:

 In this example, two input streams are created: `TransactionStream` for model training and `PredictionStream` for making predictions.
 The `TransactionStream` contains transaction amount, transaction time of day, distance to the last transaction, and a boolean indicating whether the transaction is fraudulent or not.
 The `PredictionStream` contains the same features but without the fraud information.

-Two sink streams are defined: `FraudPredictions` to store the predicted fraud labels, prediction confidence, and the original features from the `PredictionStream`, and `ModelUpdateStatus` to store the status of model updates.
+Two sink streams are defined: `FraudPredictions` to store the predicted fraud labels and the original features from the `PredictionStream`, and `ModelUpdateStatus` to store the status of model updates, including feature weights.

 The `trainFraudDetectionModel` query processes events from the `TransactionStream`, updating the Perceptron model 'fraudDetectionModel' using the input features and the actual fraud labels.
-The status of the model updates is inserted into the `ModelUpdateStatus` sink stream.
+The status of the model updates, including feature weights, is inserted into the `ModelUpdateStatus` sink stream.

 The `predictFraud` query processes events from the `PredictionStream`, using the trained 'fraudDetectionModel' to predict whether a transaction is fraudulent based on the input features.
-The predictions, along with their confidences and original features, are inserted into the `FraudPredictions` sink stream.
+The predictions, along with the original features, are inserted into the `FraudPredictions` sink stream.

+Please note that the Perceptron classifier does not provide a confidence value for its predictions.
+If you need confidence information, you might consider using another classification algorithm that provides confidence scores.

 ## Example 4: Perceptron Classifier for Manufacturing Quality Control